SerhiyHanchak/challenge-task/README.md

 ## Api Reference

-Api documentation is available by uri
+Api documentation should be available by uri `/api-doc`
-`/api-doc`